ShaikMUmarHassan/datasciencecoursera/Getting And Cleaning Data/CodeBook.md

-# Description of Tidy Dataset
+# Tidy Dataset Description

 ### The variables in the tidy data
 Tidy data contains 180 rows and 68 columns.
 Each row has averaged variables for each subject and each activity.

-### Only the variables concerning to mean and standard deviation in the tidy set were retained.
+### Only the variables concerning to mean and standard deviation in the tidy dataset were retained.

 ### The data were averaged based on subject and type of activity .